-- Enter your routing number. - For a checking account, your routing number must be nine digits and the first two digits must be 01 through 12 or 21 through 32. - The sample check on the following page has an example of a routing number. - For a savings account, you must contact your financial institution for your routing number. - Check the appropriate box to indicate whether you want your refund deposited into your checking or savings account. - Enter your account number. - For a checking account, your account number may be up to 17 digits. - The sample check on the following page has an example of an account number. - For a savings account, you must contact your financial institution for your account number.
+- · Enter your routing number. - For a checking account, your routing number must be nine digits and the first two digits must be 01 through 12 or 21 through 32. - The sample check following these instructions has an example of a routing number. - For a savings account, you must contact your financial institution for your routing number. - Check the appropriate box to indicate whether you want your refund deposited into your checking or savings account. - · Enter your account number. - For a checking account, your account number may be up to 17 digits. - The sample check following these instructions has an example of an account number. - For a savings account, you must contact your financial institution for your account number.